Bakry13/playwright-practice-project/README.md

 #### 8- .eslintrc.config.ts:
 * Configurations and rules for code static analysis

+#### 9- lighthouserc.js:
+* Configurations for running frontend performance using lighthouse ci

 ## `Project Structure:`
 *The below is a package diagram for the implemented project structure "Files and folders"*